Omar Bugiel: 2020–21 season

-2021–present
+2021–2023

 On the opening day of the 2021–22 EFL League Two season, Bugiel scored Sutton's first-ever Football League goal, a header against his former-side Forest Green to level the scores; the match eventually ended in a 2–1 defeat.

 On 30 July 2022, Bugiel scored in the first matchday of the 2022–23 EFL League Two, in a 1–1 draw against Newport County; he scored on the opening day of the season for Sutton in all four seasons at the club.

+He was released at the end of the 2022–23 season.

+AFC Wimbledon

+On 1 June 2023, League Two side AFC Wimbledon announced the signing of Bugiel, with the contract becoming valid from 1 July.
+He scored his first goal for Wimbledon in a 2–1 win over Coventry City in the EFL Cup on 9 August 2023.
+On 12 April 2024, Bugiel signed a new two-year contract with Wimbledon.
+On 27 April 2024, Bugiel scored a hat-trick and provided an assist in a 5–1 victory over Walsall.
+He helped AFC Wimbledon gain promotion to the EFL League One for the 2025–26 season.

+On 27 September 2025, Bugiel scored and assisted in the Dons's 2–1 win over Wycombe Wanderers in the 2025–26 EFL League One.

 International career

 Eligible to play for the Lebanon national team through his father, Bugiel was spotted by Lebanon manager Miodrag Radulović following his goalscoring form at Forest Green.
-He got his Lebanese passport in 2017 to represent the national team.
+He obtained a Lebanese passport in 2017 to represent the national team.

 Bugiel was first called up in May 2017 for an AFC Asian Cup qualifier against Malaysia, but did not feature in the 2–1 win.
 Bugiel was called up again for the next qualifier in North Korea on 5 September 2017.
 He made his debut for Lebanon on 9 November 2017, coming on as a substitute in a 1–0 victory over Singapore.
 Bugiel's first goal also came as a substitute, scoring the lone goal in a friendly against Jordan on 6 September 2018.

+In December 2023, Bugiel was included in the Lebanese squad for the 2023 AFC Asian Cup.